jtdinsmore/leakagelib/readme.md

 Written by Jack Dinsmore in December 2023

 This code predicts and corrects leakage patterns in the IXPE satellite using asymmetric PSFs.
-It is described in the published paper "Dinsmore, J. T. & Romani, R. W. 2024, The Astrophysical Journal, #TODO volume number."
-If you use this software, please cite that paper and the DOI of this software.
+It is described in the published paper "Dinsmore, J. T. & Romani, R. W. 2024, The Astrophysical Journal, **962** 183" If you use this software, please cite that paper and the DOI of this software.

 If you have questions, bug reports, or feature requests, please email Jack Dinsmore at jtd@stanford.edu.